Blockchain 3.0 & The Future of the Decentralized Internet

 The Decentralized Internet Stack

-The Blockchain 3.0 era will usher in a new wave of innovation that will become a vital component of the Web 3.0 technology stack.
+The Blockchain 3.0 era will usher in a new wave of innovation that will become a vital Web 3.0 technology stack component.
 By providing models for open protocols, communication, scalability, decentralized governance and payment models, and distributed data storage/integrity, Web 3.0 will look vastly different than the Internet today.

 As you can see, decentralized applications will function as the interface layer for many users of the new technology stack, while blockchains and their open protocols will function as the underlying architecture for those interfaces to interact with.